Q-Save: Towards Scoring and Attribution for Generated Video Evaluation: Data Statement

 \section{Data Statement}

-Considering the large scale of the dataset and the complexity of the model, we are actively organizing and refining the content to ensure its quality and usability.
-We solemnly pledge to release the \textbf{Q-Save} dataset in the near future, ensuring a comprehensive and systematic open-sourcing process that effectively supports community development. \textbf{Furthermore, we confirm that the dataset has successfully passed ethical review, affirming our commitment to responsible AI practices.} Alongside the dataset, we will also release \textbf{Q-Save} and provide continuous updates, ensuring the model remains aligned with the rapid advancements in generative AI.
+Given the scale of the dataset and the complexity of the model, we are organizing and refining the release to ensure quality and usability.
+We will release the \textbf{Q-Save} dataset through a structured open-source process that supports community development. \textbf{Furthermore, we confirm that the dataset has passed ethical review, affirming our commitment to responsible AI practices.} Alongside the dataset, we will also release the \textbf{Q-Save} code and model checkpoints, and provide updates to keep pace with rapid advances in generative AI.